lcalaresu/a32nx-wasm/README.md

 Core systems implementation for flybywire_A32NX as wasm module.

 ## Documentation
-- Simconnect documentation and gauge documentation available with the SDK is self sufficient.
+- Simconnect documentation and gauge documentation available with the MSFS SDK is self sufficient.

 ## Steps to add new system
 - Create all your system implementation(as classes) in its own header file with a master class so that you don't flood `wasm_sys.cpp`